 Certificate of Advanced Study in Educational Leadership

-The post-master's certificate of advanced study program in educational leadership is designed to meet the needs of practicing educators, including teachers, principals, curriculum directors, and superintendents, who are interested in pursuing advanced academic work in educational reform and leadership.
-The CAS requires thirty credit hours of graduate coursework beyond the master's degree and a three- to nine-credit capstone experience.
+The Post-Master's Certificate of Advanced Study in Educational Leadership is designed to meet the needs of practicing educators, including teachers, principals, curriculum directors, and superintendents, who are interested in pursuing advanced academic work in educational change and leadership.
+The CAS requires thirty (30) credit hours of graduate coursework beyond the master's degree and a three- to nine-credit capstone experience.
 Students engage in careful reading of research and scholarship, oral and written presentations, and applied projects.
 CAS students design their own plan of study in consultation with their CAS advisor.
-As a result of completing this program, students will have demonstrated: self-assessment and reflective practice tools, skills, and habits of mind; research design and methodological decision-making skills; advanced oral and written communication skills; knowledge of current scholarship in educational reform and leadership; and capacity for connecting theory and practice in posing and solving educational problems.
-Maine certification as a principal, assistant principal, or curriculum coordinator may be earned through the CAS program.
+As a result of completing this program, students will have demonstrated: self-assessment and reflective practice tools, skills, and habits of mind; research design and methodological decision-making skills; advanced oral and written communication skills; knowledge of current scholarship in educational change and leadership; and capacity for connecting theory and practice in posing and solving educational problems.

 Self-designed Concentration (21-27 credits)

 Graduate coursework may be taken in any existing graduate program within the School of Education and Human Development or USM's Muskie School of Public Service, School of Business, and College of Arts, Humanities, and Social Science or from other institutions, upon approval of the faculty advisor.